Distance in the Ellipticity Graph: Elements Elliptic to a Common Free Product Decomposition

 If $(v,w)$ is frugal, then let $\tau=\tau_1$.
 We will show that $(\tau(v),\tau(w))$ is frugal.
 Let the letter $a$ be the multiplier of the Whitehead automorphism $\tau$.
 If $a$ is not in $\Lambda(v)\cup\Lambda(w)$, then by Lemma \ref{badmult}, $\abs{\tau(v)}\ge\abs v$ and $\abs{\tau(w)}\ge\abs w$, which is a contradiction.
 Thus $a\in\Lambda(v)\cup\Lambda(w)$, so $\mathcal L(\tau(v))\subseteq\mathcal L(v)\cup\mathcal L(w)$, and $\mathcal L(\tau(w))\subseteq\mathcal L(v)\cup\mathcal L(w)$.
 Therefore, $(\tau(v),\tau(w))$ is frugal and has smaller length than $(v,w)$.

-If, on the other hand, $(v,w)$ is not frugal, then it must be disjoint.
-Therefore, $X=\mathcal L(v)\sqcup\mathcal L(w)$.
-Assume without loss of generality that the multiplier of the Whitehead automorphism $\tau_1$ is in $\Lambda(v)$.
+Now let us assume that $(v,w)$ is not frugal, and hence disjoint.
+We see that then $X=\mathcal L(v)\sqcup\mathcal L(w)$.
+Assume without loss of generality that the multiplier $a$ of the Whitehead automorphism $\tau_1$ is in $\Lambda(v)$.
 Let the Whitehead automorphism $\tau$ be defined on the generator set $X$ as follows.

 By Lemma \ref{badmult}, since $a\notin\Lambda(w)$, we know that $\abs{\tau_1(w)}\ge\abs w$.
 Since $\abs{\tau_1(v)}+\abs{\tau_1(w)}<\abs v+\abs w$, we have that $\abs{\tau_1(v)}<\abs v$.
 It is clear that $\tau(v)=\tau_1(v)$ and $\tau(w)=w$.
 Therefore, $\abs{\tau(v)}+\abs{\tau(w)}<\abs v+\abs w$.
 Moreover, $\mathcal L(\tau(v))=\mathcal L(\tau_1(v))\subseteq\mathcal L(v)$ and $\mathcal L(\tau(w))=\mathcal L(w)$.
 Therefore, $(\tau(v),\tau(w))$ is disjoint. \end{proof} \end{lem}